-- 1. Develop an understanding of the nature of the discipline of social science. - 2.
-Develop a conceptual understanding of sociology. - 3.
+Develop an understanding of the nature of the discipline of social science.

+- 2. Develop a conceptual understanding of sociology. - 3.
 Develop an understanding of the relationship of sociology with other subjects. - 4.
 Understand the origin and development of Sociology. - 5.
-Develop scientific attitude. - 6.
-Understand Need and importance of Sociology in School Curriculum. - 7.
-Understand and use different strategies of teaching sociology - 8.
-Develop Skills for preparation of different types of planning. - 9.
-Understand and analyse the current Social Problems concerns and Issues. - 10.
-Measure the Students Social Behavior. - 11.
-Understand evaluation techniques and Examination Reforms - 12.
+Understand Need and importance of Sociology in School Curriculum. - 6.
+Understand and use different strategies of teaching sociology - 7.
+Develop Skills for preparation of different types of planning. - 8.
+Understand and analyse the current Social Problems concerns and Issues. - 9.
+Measure the Students Social Behavior. - 10.
+Understand evaluation techniques and Examination Reforms - 11.
 Develop the concept and skills needed for Diagnostic and Remedial Teaching